 Regents Park Station

-This station provides a longer and reasonable ride to the southern end of Rookwood.
+This station provides a longer and reasonable ride to the southern end of the Rookwood area.
 The direct route is down Amy Street which turns into Weeroona Rd.
 Amy Street is a little busy and has narrow footpaths.
 I suggest heading north from the station thru Guilfoyle Park and turn right into Kent.
 After Kent, head into Kibo and follow that to the edge of Carnarvon Golf Club.
 Turn right and head down Nottinghill Rd and then jump on the cycle way down Amy around the golf club.
 When you get to Rookwood, turn left and ride a hundred metres and enter the cemetary and head for the Weeroona Rd exit in the east.

 If you are in a hurry to get to Lidcombe, head down the road to Berala Station cross under the tracks and then head north to Vaughan Street and west to Lidcombe.
 This is all roads but its only 10 minutes.